Bibimbap

 • Shredded carrots – I lightly sauté them in sesame oil so that they soften just slightly.
 I use my julienne peeler to cut the carrots here, but if you don’t have one, grated carrots will work just as well.

-• Sautéed spinach – Sesame oil and tamari give it toasty, savory flavor.
+• Sautéed spinach – Sesame oil and tamari or soy sauce give it toasty, savory flavor.
 Make sure to squeeze the excess liquid out of the spinach after you cook it so that your bibimbap isn’t watery.

 Assembling and Eating Bibimbap